Kingbond470/Kingbond470/README.md

 I'm Mausam Singh an undergraduate student at University of Mumbai majoring in Computer Science.
 The things that I love most are writing code and learning about new technology.
 Most of the time, I believe in writing for self reflection and reading for self development.
-Computer science student by profession, with a dream to make society a better place by using breath taking power of techonology.
-I enjoy implementing ideas into impactful projects using new technology, this curiosity has enabled me to learn web Frontend and Backend developement, Data Structure & Algorithm and their implementation, framewroks like Django.
+Computer science student by profession, I enjoy implementing ideas into impactful projects using new technology, this curiosity has enabled me to learn web Frontend and Backend developement, Data Structure & Algorithm and their implementation, framewroks like Django.
 I also enjoy working with teams of dedicated people.

 In my free time while I'm not coding, I enjoy playing sports or video games and watching animes.
 I thrive for working towards humanity.
 I'm looking to obtain a position that allows for application of system design skills, support abilities and critical thinking to produce softwares that meets goals and objectives outlined by user.